Don MacIver: Playing career

 MacIver played junior hockey in St. Lambert, Quebec with the Junior "B" St. Lambert Lions and the Junior "A" Rebelles de Longueuil.
 He played college hockey with the Saint Mary's University Huskies in Halifax, Nova Scotia, and was an AUAA all-star and collegiate Most Valuable Player in his senior year.
-After graduation from Saint Mary's, he signed a professional contract with the Jets for three years (1979–1982) and for one year with the New York Rangers after that.
-With the exception of the six games that he played with Winnipeg, MacIver spent his professional career with the Tulsa Oilers of the Central Hockey League.
-After hanging up the skates professionally, he attended the University of Tulsa and then Oklahoma State University College of Health Sciences, and as of 2021 he was an anesthesiologist in Tulsa, Oklahoma.
+After graduation from Saint Mary's, he signed a professional contract with the Jets for three years (1979–1982) and one year with the New York Rangers after that.
+Except for the six games that he played with Winnipeg, MacIver spent his professional career with the Tulsa Oilers of the Central Hockey League.
+After hanging up the skates professionally, he attended the University of Tulsa and then Oklahoma State University College of Health Sciences, and as of 2021, he was an anesthesiologist in Tulsa, Oklahoma.

 MacIver was a 1972 graduate of Chambly County High School in St. Lambert, Quebec.